MSIA/2021-msia423-dong-zizhuo-project/README.md

 * Random Forest Classifier
 * Logistic Regression
 * Naive Bayes Classifier
+* XGBoost

 The metric that will be used to evaluate the classifier include: mis-classification rate/accuracy, precision/recall, and the ROC curve.
 These metrics will give us an indication of the predictive power of the underlying model built at predicting whether a suspect will be frisked or searched.
-The model will use the all of the data except for the last year (2013) to train and test on the 2013 dataset.
-A classification accuracy of 70% is a reasonable goal.
+The model will use all of the data except for the last year (2013) to train and test on the 2013 dataset.
+A classification accuracy of 70% at predicting search and frisked is a reasonable goal since the majority class (not searched/frisked) is about 60% of the data, this goal will beat guessing the majority by a good margin.
-Performance metrics such as the model's run time and computational resources require to train model, as well as scalability (for example if deployed in a brand new city) should also be considered.
+Performance metrics such as the model's run time and computational resources required to train the model, as well as scalability (for example if deployed in a brand new city) should also be considered.

 #### Business Metrics

 From a business perspective, a successful deployment of this tool can expose any underlying bias in the current policing system and provide evidence to set the stage for progressive social movement/changes, as well as guiding policy changes in the police system.
-We can potentially quantify the effective of the app in this aspect by collecting data on the demographics of users and how the app suit their intended purposes
+We can potentially quantify the effectiveness of the app in this aspect by collecting data on the demographics of users and how the app suits their intended purposes
 Their frequency of use and feedbacks on how they use the app to help them do their job can be consulted for whether the app is successful from a business perspective